Ibrahimmustafa1/HeadPoseEstimation/README.md

 4. **Hyperparameter Tuning**: Using techniques like grid search or randomized search, I optimize the hyperparameters of my models to improve performance.

-5. **Model Evaluation**: I evaluate the trained models using metrics such as Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) to assess their accuracy in predicting head poses.
+5. **Model Evaluation**: I evaluate the trained models using metrics such as Root Mean Squared Error (RMSE) to assess their accuracy in predicting head poses.

 6. **Model Selection**: After rigorous evaluation, I identify the SVR model as the best-performing model for head pose estimation.